-GCIDELINI GUIDELINE SECTION TITLE Line no 1 . + paragraph no. Comment and Rationale Proposed change (if applicable) 36 (3 rd paragraph - retention samples) This definition does not take into account the specificities of clinical trials: In the case of blinded studies, the individual pack is unique and hence the labelling is also unique and cannot be used for identification purposes as defined (ie. the word labelling should be removed), Considering secondary packaging / assembly of patient packs a packaging run, this definition requires IMP manufacturers to retain samples of patient packs.
+SPECIFIC COMMENTS ON TEXT GUIDELINE GUIDELINE SECTION TITLE Line no 1 . + paragraph no. Comment and Rationale Proposed change (if applicable) 36 (3 rd paragraph - retention samples) This definition does not take into account the specificities of clinical trials: 1) In the case of blinded studies, the individual pack is unique and hence the labelling is also unique and cannot be used for identification purposes as defined (i.e. the word labelling should be removed), 2) Considering secondary packaging / assembly of patient packs a packaging run, this definition requires IMP manufacturers to retain samples of patient packs.
 This leads to high volumes of samples which need lots of storage space.
 Consequently, it is proposed to allow sampling for retention samples at the step of primary packaging incl. labelling, instead of the step of patient pack assembly.
 The link between labelled primary packaged material and the patient pack is given by appropriate documentation in the batch records of patient packaging runs (as allowed by the last paragraph of section 37).
 Change the definition of retention sample by the following: " a sample of a packaged unit from a batch of finished product for each packaging run/trial period.
 A sample of a primary packaged unit from a batch of finished product for each packaging run, provided batch records on final packaging in written or electronic form provide sufficient information.
 It is stored for identification purposes.
 For example, packaging, labelling, leaflet, batch number, expiry date should the need arise" Alternatively the definition could be replaced by the following: " a sample of a packaged unit from a batch of finished product for each packaging run/trial period.
-In cases where secondary packaging runs only differ because of the language used on the label one sample of a packaged unit from a batch of finished product for each one packaging run/trial period, provided batch records on final packaging in written or electronic form provide sufficient information.
-For example, packaging, labelling, leaflet, batch number, expiry date should the need arise" This includes §37,last paragraph allowing that no retention samples of the final patient packs are taken, provided batch records provide sufficient information.
+In cases where secondary packaging runs only differ because of the language used on the label one sample of a packaged unit from a batch of finished product for match of finished product for each packaging run/trial period.
+In cases where secondary packaging run/trial period, provided batch records on final packaging in written or electronic form provide sufficient information.
+For example, packaging, labelling, leaflet, batch number, expiry date should the need arise"